Alogyn/alx-low_level_programming/0x00-hello_world/README.md

 # 0x00.
 C - Hello, World - Low-level programming Project

-Welcome to the ALX Low-Level Programming repository for the "Hello, World" project.
+Welcome to the ALX Low-Level Programming repository for the "C - Hello, World" project.
 In this project, you will learn the basics of C programming and various essential concepts related to it.
 This repository contains scripts and C programs to help you practice and understand these concepts.

 ## Learning Objectives